-In this article I will give you three weekly golf practice routines based on your ability and how much time you have you have to invest into your golf game.
+The key to improving your golf is to practice and to practice well.
+However, having enough time to practice and knowing what to practice is tricky.
+In this article we’ll cover three weekly golf practice routines you can use based on your ability and how much time you have you have to invest into your golf game.

 Golf practice routine – 1 hour a week

-Once you have a swift range session in place there are two more essential areas to cover within your hour practice routine.
+Once you have completed your swift range session there are two more essential areas to cover within your hour practice routine.
 Golf putting and chipping.
-These practices can be fitted into another two 10 minute slots.
+These practices can be fitted into another two 10-minute slots.

 Golf putting practice routine